top of page

 Joseph R. Chenelly was appointed national executive director of AMVETS in May 2016.
 In this capacity, he administers the policies of AMVETS, supervises its national headquarters operations and provides direction, as needed, to state and local components.
 Joe previously served as AMVETS’ national communications director.

-Joe Chenelly is the first veteran of combat operations in Afghanistan and Iraq to lead one of the nation’s four largest veterans service organizations’ staffs.
+Joe Chenelly is the first veteran of combat operations in the Global War on Terrorism to lead one of the nation’s four largest veterans service organizations’ staffs.
 A native of Rochester, N.Y., Joe enlisted in the U.S. Marine Corps in 1998, serving with the 1st Marine Division, and was honorably discharged as a Staff Sergeant in April 2006.
 He is a combat veteran of Operation Enduring Freedom and Operation Iraqi Freedom, having served in Afghanistan, Pakistan, Iraq, Kuwait, East Timor and the Horn of Africa.

 Joe was named one of the 100 “most influential journalists covering armed violence” by Action on Armed Violence in 2013.
 He was the first U.S. Marine combat correspondent to step into enemy territory after September 11, 2001, as a military reporter in Pakistan and Afghanistan.
 He also reported from the front-lines with American and allied forces in Kuwait and Iraq as that war began.
 He was on the ground for the start of both Operation Enduring Freedom and Operation Iraqi Freedom.